ndonfris/fish-lsp/README.md

 intelligent features like auto-completion, scope aware symbol analysis, per-token hover generation, and [many others](#features).

-The LSP describes __both__ a [server](#server-usage) and [client's](#client-usage) communication abilities.
-Text editor's (_or any other equivalent form of_ __langauge client__) are then able to choose which general programming features will be implemented.
-This leaves current and future possibilities supported by the server open ended.

-In short, the overall project goal is to produce an editor agnostic developer environment for fish.
+The overall project goal is to produce an editor agnostic developer environment for fish.

 ### Client Usage